Business College of Business

 Academic Load

-• A maximum of 19 credit hours may be taken each semester without special permission from Business Advising and Student Engagement (BASE).
+- A maximum of 19 credit hours may be taken each semester without special permission from Business Advising and Student Engagement (BASE).
 The summer sessions have maximum loads as noted by the Office of the University Registrar.

-• A minimum of 12 credit hours must be taken each fall and spring to remain a full-time student.
+- A minimum of 12 credit hours must be taken each fall and spring to remain a full-time student.
 Students must take at least 9 hours to be considered full-time in the summer.

 To complete the requirements for a degree in eight semesters, a student must earn an average of 15 credit hours each semester.
-Most students need a minimum of two hours of preparation for every hour in class.
-A schedule of 15 credit hours is actually equivalent to a 45 hour a week job (15 classroom hours + 30 preparation hours).
+Most students need a minimum of two to three hours of preparation for every hour in class.
+A schedule of 15 credit hours is equivalent to a 45 hour a week job (15 classroom hours + 30 preparation hours).

 The student who must work, or who may need additional study time, should plan to take a lighter load and consider taking some summer sessions or an extra semester or two to complete the work required for a degree.
 In the event that a student’s cumulative grade point average falls below 2.5, a lighter academic load may be suggested or required.